tezos-commons/baseDAO/README.md

-BaseDAO uses a runtime configuration, which is part of the overall storage of the contract, meaning that DAOs with different logic and needs can be obtained by simply providing a different initial storage.
+BaseDAO uses a runtime configuration, which is part of the overall storage of the contract, meaning that DAOs with different logic and needs can be obtained by providing a different initial storage.

 Aside from the specification, that contains detail about the configuration as well, there are also [example DAOs](#example-daos) below.